EIGHT PROCESSES THAT SHAPE OUR PRODUCTS

 - C – folding

-As the manufacturer of advanced materials we are uniquely positioned to adapt quickly to the demands of a global market.
-We currently serve the following sectors, as well as providing custom solutions:
+As a leading manufacturer of advanced materials globally, we are uniquely positioned to serve a variety of industries.
+Currently, we serve the following sectors, as well as providing custom solutions:

 Port Huron, Michigan